taketwotech/moodle-quizaccess_quizproctoring/README.md

 # Quiz accessrule proctoring
 **To install this plugin, please follow below steps:**
-1. Download source code and copy quizproctoring folder in mod/quiz/accessrule/
+1. Download source code.
+2. Rename the folder From  moodle-quizaccess_quizproctoring   to   quizproctoring.
+3. Copy quizproctoring folder into mod/quiz/accessrule/.
-2. Login from admin and upgrade.
+4. Login from admin and upgrade.

 **Follow below steps to define AWS API and Secret key:**
 1. Login from admin